 - SEVIS I-901 Fee Receipt and Visa Application Receipt

-- Employer letter stating position will be held (for students admitted to MBA in Accounting or ERP programs)
+- Employer letter stating position will be held (recommended for students admitted to MBA in Accounting or SAP programs)

 All documents must be originals — photocopies or facsimiles will not be readily accepted.
 Those items with (*) are included in the acceptance packet if applicable to the student’s program.

 Preparation for the Visa Interview: Points to Remember